Honestpuck/xworld2016/xworld2016-bash.md

   - com.honestpuck.command.plist

 <div class="notes">
 The defining file is a plist.
-It is named as a reverse domain name followed by the command name.
+It is usully named as a reverse domain name followed by the command name.

 You can write one by hand but it is easier to use a utility such as